 The e-invoicing or Fatoorah applies to VAT-registered residents of Saudi Arabia, including persons who issue tax invoices on behalf of VAT-registered persons.
 However, non-resident taxable persons are kept outside the scope of the e-invoicing system.

-Phase 1: Generation Phase – This phase applies from 4th December 2021 to 31st December 2022 to all the VAT registered residents and notified persons under the e-Invoicing Regulations.
-These notified persons should generate the e-invoices or Fatoorah from a compliant e-invoicing solution with specified fields.
+• Phase 1: Generation Phase – This phase was applicable from December 4, 2021, to December 31, 2022, for all VAT-registered residents and notified persons under the e-Invoicing Regulations.
+These entities were required to generate e-invoices (Fatoorah) using a compliant e-invoicing solution with specified fields.

 The first phase is known as the generation phase.
 The taxpayers registered under the VAT law in Saudi Arabia and specified under the e-Invoicing Regulations must implement e-invoicing or Fatoorah.
 All electronic invoices and notes must be generated and stored using compliant electronic systems.
 ZATCA started the Phase I implementation on 4th December 2021.